Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 Shallow water zones are now part of navigation planning.

-We are also working on improving usability:
+We are also working on improving map usability:

-- once discovered, they will remain available
+- once discovered, they will remain permanently available

 Resources and Crafting

-We introduced the foundation for resource gathering.
+We laid the foundation for resource gathering.

 - healing over time instead of instant healing